Panoramic photography: Catadioptric cameras

 Lens- and mirror-based (catadioptric) cameras consist of lenses and curved mirrors that reflect a 360-degree field of view into the lens' optics.
 The mirror shape and lens used are specifically chosen and arranged so that the camera maintains a single viewpoint.
 The single viewpoint means the complete panorama is effectively imaged or viewed from a single point in space.
 One can simply warp the acquired image into a cylindrical or spherical panorama.
 Even perspective views of smaller fields of view can be accurately computed.

 The biggest advantage of catadioptric systems (panoramic mirror lenses) is that because one uses mirrors to bend the light rays instead of lenses (like fish eye), the image has almost no chromatic aberrations or distortions.
 The image, a reflection of the surface on the mirror, is in the form of a doughnut to which software is applied in order to create a flat panoramic picture.
 Such software is normally supplied by the company who produces the system.
 Because the complete panorama is imaged at once, dynamic scenes can be captured without problems.
 Panoramic video can be captured and has found applications in robotics and journalism.
 The mirror lens system uses only a partial section of the digital camera's sensor and therefore some pixels are not used.
 Recommendations are always to use a camera with a high pixel count in order to maximize the resolution of the final image.

 There are even inexpensive add-on catadioptric lenses for smartphones, such as the GoPano micro and Kogeto Dot.

+Vertorama

+A vertical panorama or vertorama is a panorama with an upright orientation instead of a horizontal.
+It is created using the same techniques as when making a horizontal panorama.